Boston College MHA Program Virtual Information Session

 Melissa: Absolutely, you’ve all been amazing.
 And I just want to ask one last question to squeeze that one in.
 About how many hours per week would you say students dedicate to their coursework?

 Emily: We very carefully design the program with the goal of aiming about 20-25 hours for the coursework per week.
 And the students can give me a reality test.
 But we’ve conducted surveys and that hits the mark.
 Happy to have students weigh in.

-Bazel: Hi, this is Bazel.
+Basel: Hi, this is Basel.
 It really varies and depends on each course.
 There are courses where you spend only 16 hours, or even if you are really good in that subject, then 10-12 hours.
 But there are courses that require 30 hours of work.
 It really depends.
 But overall, I think that 22 hours is a good average, and I would say even a little bit less.
 It really depends on each course.

 Emily: Thank you.

 Melissa: Excellent.
 Well I can’t thank everyone enough for tuning in today for the wonderful presentation by Emily and our student.
 Our questions have been excellent.
 We really appreciate you all being here and I hope you enjoyed learning about Boston College’s online MHA degree program.
 Please be sure to send any additional questions to the contact information on the screen.
 If we do not answer the question, we will be personally reaching out to you, no need to worry.
 Thank you again for joining us today, and I hope you have a wonderful rest of your day.

 Emily: Thanks everyone.